 Dexter details

-In total, between 2006 and 2021, Dexter clocked up two different shows, nine seasons of television, and 106 episodes.
-This broke down as follows:
+In total, from 2006 onward, Dexter has clocked up four different shows, eleven seasons of television, and 136 episodes.
+This breaks down as follows:

 - Dexter: 96 episodes (eight seasons)